karpov-sv/stdweb/README.md

 # Referencing & Attribution
 STDWeb is being developed by Sergey Karpov, and was originally created as part of [GRANDMA](https://grandma.ijclab.in2p3.fr) project.

-If you STDWeb in your work, or use results from STDWeb in a publication, please cite:
+If you use STDWeb in your work, or use results from STDWeb in a publication, please cite:
 > Karpov, S. (2025).
 > **STDweb: simple transient detection pipeline for the web**. _Acta Polytechnica_, 65(1), 50-64.
 > https://doi.org/10.14311/AP.2025.65.0050